SuboptimalEng/learning-unity/README.md

 # 📚 Learning Unity

+#### Description

+This repo contains the code for the tutorials I followed to learn the basics of Unity.
+On average, I spent 6-10 hours on each tutorial series.

+#### Learning Approach

+Complete many tutorials as quickly as possible to turn `unknown unknowns` into `known unknowns`.
+This, in theory, should help me build a mental model of what to Google when I'm stuck.

+#### Quick Tip

+I quickly realized that it is important to judge the complexity of a tutorial series before jumping straight into one.
+Choosing a tutorial that is too difficult is like running a marathon on the first day.
+You won't get far and will be demotivated very quickly.
+Choose tutorials that meet your level of knowledge at the time of doing them.

+For example, it took me 3-4 days to complete 14/21 tutorials in Sebastian Lague's Procedural Terrain Generation series.
+If I could go back in time, I'd probably have done this as my 9th or 10th tutorial, instead of my 5th one.

 ## Flappy Bird

 - [GMTK's Flappy Bird Tutorial](https://www.youtube.com/watch?v=XtQMytORBmM)
 - First real introduction to Unity.
 - Teaching style was very intuitive and helped me understand the basics.
 - Implemented extra functionality suggested in the video.
+- Difficulty: Very Easy

 ## Platformer

 - [Coding in Flow's Platformer Tutorial](https://www.youtube.com/watch?v=Ii-scMenaOQ)
 - Another project to learn the basics of 2D Unity game dev.
 - Helped me relearn some of the concepts from GMTK's tutorial.
+- Also learned about Unity specific keyboard shortcuts like `QWERT`.
+- Difficulty: Very Easy

 ## 3D Platformer

 - [Coding in Flow's 3D Platformer Tutorial](https://www.youtube.com/watch?v=n0GQL5JgJcY)
 - First 3D project with Unity, tutorial is pretty straight-forward.
+- Difficulty: Very Easy

 ## Procedural Planets